MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 ## Filter arrays

 The other operation used to get data from an array is _filtering_.
-Filtering is done with the `[?...]` JMESPath operator (__filter projection__).
+Filtering is done with the `[?...]` JMESPath operator.
 This operator takes a predicate as its contents.
 A predicate is any statement that can be evaluated to either `true` or `false`.
-Objects where the predicate evaluates to `true` are included in the output.
+Expressions where the predicate evaluates to `true` are included in the output.

 JMESPath offers the standard comparison and logical operators.
 These include `<`, `<=`, `>`, `>=`, `==`, and `!=`.
-JMESPath also supports logical and (`&&`), or (`||`), and not (`!`) as well as parenthesized expressions.
+JMESPath also supports logical and (`&&`), or (`||`), and not (`!`).
+JMESPath also supports grouping expressions within parenthesis.
 For the full details on comparison and logical operators, see the [JMESPath specification](http://jmespath.org/specification.html).

 In the last section, we flattened an array to get the complete list of all VMs in a resource group.
-With filters, we can restrict this oputput to only VMs that meet a certain criteria.
-For example, we can get only Linux VMs:
+Using filters, this output can be restricted to only Linux VMs:

 ```azurecli-interactive
 az vm list -g QueryDemo --query "[?storageProfile.osDisk.osType=='Linux'].{Name:name,  admin:osProfile.adminUsername}" --output table